Hi, I’m Aaron McHugh.

 I quit my job

 I realized my job didn’t align with the person I had become and the life I knew I wanted to lead.
-I quit and bet everything on what I believed in, all the way down to $1500 in our checking out.
+I quit and bet everything on what I believed in, all the way down to $1500 in our checking account.

 Now, I’m an executive leadership transformation coach to McKinsey/Aberkyn.
 I speak, I wrote a book, and I help others reboot their own lives with workshops I host with my wife.
 I’m doing the work I always believed was possible – where work, life, play, joy, love, and hope all mix together without boundaries.
 And I believe the same is possible for you.